dsteinel/react-api-fetcher/README.md

 ### Install

-With Npm
+with Npm

 	npm install

-or with yarn
+...or with yarn

 	yarn install

 ### Usage
+Run from the project root

 	npm run dev

-test it in your browser:
+test it in your browser

 	localhost:8080